jnraine/cuddlefish/README.md

 ### TODO:

 * Rename lots of things.
 The names are pretty bad.
-* Remove unnecessary code left in from early development.
-* Do a much better job of commenting the code.
 * Support for migrations!
 * Improve the performance of looking up connections by tags, with an eye to generating minimal garbage.